Hop Gar KungFu is a very practical combat oriented Chinese Martial Art.

-The Lama System makes Hop Gar Kung Fu unique.
+The Tibetan Lama System that makes Hop Gar Kung Fu unique.
 A few distinctions in this fighting art:

 2. Physically unique - literally add inches to your striking reach as you move.
 Learn to make an unnatural mindset and physical skills, natural.
 Use angles and non-stationary strategy.

-3. Philosophy - Mind Set - Absolutely clarifies purpose and reason
+3. Philosophy - Mind Set - Hop Gar Absolutely clarifies a purpose and objective, so that you can practice with mental clarity.

-4. Footwork (Kay Men Bo) - Emphasis on stances and stepping, so you can deliver strikes without being in the same place.
+4. Footwork, Footwork, Footwork (Kay Men Bo) - Emphasis on stances and stepping, so you can deliver strikes without being in the same place.

 5. Body Space Elimination

-Tibetan Hop Gar Kung Fu from the Lion's Roar is a Lama Pai style, it is so unique that it is not meant for all students.
+Tibetan Hop Gar Kung Fu is not meant for all students.
+It is not a Chinese Martial Art practiced exclusively for health.
 The physical expectations, the mind set required, and its pure intention requires great work and effort.

-Sifu Chin and Michael Staples wrote a Hop Gar book that explores Tibetan Hop Gar Kung Fu.
+Sifu Chin and Michael Staples wrote a Hop Gar book that explores the Legends and History Tibetan Hop Gar Kung Fu.

 Principles of Hop Gar